Funmioja/LITA-Capstone-Projects-2/README.md

 metrics in the dataset.
 It serves as a flexible platform for data exploration and provides quick insights without requiring complex setup.

+### Key Steps
+- Analyze customer data using pivot tables to find subscription patterns.
+- Calculate the average subscription duration and identify the most popular subscription types.